Agreement sets out the next phase of CSRD

 Scoping and reporting approach

-• Reconsider your reporting approach in light of potential scope changes and the reduced time between Wave 2 reporting and non‑EU global reporting requirements.
+• Reconsider your reporting approach in light of the scope changes and the reduced time between Wave 2 reporting and non‑EU global reporting requirements.

-• Assess the impact of the provisional agreement on your reporting obligations and track how individual Member States transpose the rules.
+• Assess the impact of the finalised Omnibus directive on your reporting obligations and track how individual Member States transpose the rules.

 Reporting assessments and roadmap